200 South Hamilton Road

 3. Convention & Visitors Bureau (CVB) - Padova

-Councilmember Padova reported that Visit Gahanna would provide the
+Councilmember Padova reported that Visit Gahanna would provide the music

-which would take place that Sunday from 5:00 to 8:00 p.m. at Edison, and
+would take place that Sunday from 5:00 to 8:00 p.m. at Edison, and she said

-she said tickets were available on the Chamber’s website.
+tickets were available on the Chamber’s website.

 4. School Board (SB) - Jones